klange/toaruos.org/content/2014-06-08_marching_towards_1_0_0.md

 [![pstree in VGA text-mode](http://i.imgur.com/cezN0wE.png)](http://i.imgur.com/cezN0wE.png)

 I don't know if I'll be able to get much work done over the next week, and I'm sure my Github activity streak will be broken while I'm in Japan.
-There's still a lot of work to be done for the network stack stack, which is a major blocker to a "1.0.0" release.
+There's still a lot of work to be done for the network stack, which is a major blocker to a "1.0.0" release.